MatteoFilosa/HCSE2024/README.md

 The script automatically explores Falcon's 7 million flights visualization (whose url is contained in "conf.json") given a sample logged trace name "exploration_falcon_7M_1.json".
 Other explorations can be found in the "explorations" folder.
 To test the other explorations, remember to change line 1134, inputing the desired user trace's name to test.
 The replay returns as output three files: a "summary_falcon_7M.json" file in the count folder, another "summary_falcon_7M.json" file in the times_and_violations folder (different from the previous one, containing all the times each interaction required to be reproduced), an additional "summaryProblems_falcon_7M.json" file that contains the violations found in the given trace.

 All the first two types of files were already computed in the "count" and "time_and_violations" folder for the 50 traces collected in our previous work.
-The count.py and times.py scripts help to better format the events and the execution time of each trace, but they are not necessary to run.
+The count.py and times.py scripts help to better format the events and the execution time of each trace, but they are not necessary to execute in order to test the replayer.

 To test the replayer, it is necessary to: